How Harriet Costume Designer Paul Tazewell Helped Portray an American Icon

 When Tazewell turned his attention to television, the costume designer won an Emmy in 2016 for The Wiz Live!
 He received a nomination in 2018 for Jesus Christ Superstar Live in Concert.

 Now, Tazewell is setting his sights on the film world.
-And he’s doing it in an epic way with Harriet, the sweeping saga of Harriet Tubman, the legendary 19th-century slave turned abolitionist who, after escaping to freedom, orchestrated the rescue of hundreds of fellow slaves.
+And he’s doing it in an epic way with Harriet, the sweeping saga of Harriet Tubman, the legendary 19th-century enslaved-person-turned-abolitionist who, after escaping to freedom, orchestrated the rescue of hundreds of fellow enslaved people.

 “I was delighted,” says Tazewell when director Kasi Lemmons, who co-wrote the script with Gregory Allen Howard, approached him to design the costumes for Harriet.
 “To be given the opportunity to tell Harriet Tubman’s story is a huge honor.
 Everything that she stood for changed my life, as well as the lives of so many others.”

 After consuming the script, it became evident to Tazewell just how extensive the wardrobe requirements would be.
-As the film opens, Harriet, played by Cynthia Erivo, is still a slave.
-Her costumes, and those of her fellow slaves, were kept simple and basic.
+As the film opens, Harriet, played by Cynthia Erivo, is still enslaved.
+Her costumes, and those of her fellow enslaved, were kept simple and basic.
 Household heads and slave owners Gideon Brodess (Joe Alwyn) and his mother Eliza (Jennifer Nettles) needed looks that showed their stature but still suggested their rustic, rural lifestyle.

 When Harriet flees to Philadelphia and begins her life as a free woman, she enters a world of sophisticated fashion, reflected in the suits of William Still (Leslie Odom Jr.), who acclimates Harriet into her new life, and the elegant dresses of Marie Buchanon (Janelle Monáe), a leading black business owner who takes Harriet under her wing.